dotnet/designs/accepted/2022/FunctionPointers.md

 {
     public abstract class Type
     {
-        // These throw InvalidOperationException if IsFunctionPointer is false.
+        // Throws InvalidOperationException if IsFunctionPointer = false.
 +       public virtual Type GetFunctionPointerReturnType();
 +       public virtual Type[] GetFunctionPointerParameterTypes();
 +       public virtual bool IsFunctionPointer { get; }

 +       public virtual bool IsUnmanagedFunctionPointer { get; }

-        // These only work for types obtained from GetModified*Type().
+        // Returns whether the type is a modified type.
-        // An empty Type[] is returned otherwise.
+        // A modified type is either:
+        //  - A function pointer obtained though FieldInfo\PropertyInfo\ParametersInfo.GetModified*Type().
+        //  - A function pointer parameter obtained by 'GetFunctionPointerParameterTypes()[index]' from a modified function pointer type.
-+       public virtual Type[] GetFunctionPointerCallingConventions();
++       public virtual bool IsModifiedType { get; }

+        // Updated semantics: if IsModifiedType = true, returns the unmodified type such as `typeof(Int32)`. public virtual bool UnderlyingSystemType { get; }

+        // These only work if IsModifiedType = true.
+InvalidOperationException otherwise.
 +       public virtual Type[] GetRequiredCustomModifiers();
 +       public virtual Type[] GetOptionalCustomModifiers();
+        // Throws InvalidOperationException if UnderlyingSystemType.IsFunctionPointer = false
++       public virtual Type[] GetFunctionPointerCallingConventions();

         // This is used with 'Type.GetMethod(..., Type[] types)' to find a method with parameters that
         // are function pointers.
 For a similar reference, see Type.MakePointerType().